 On the surface, a comparison of the price you pay locally for electricity per kilowatt hour and the cost of propane may appear to show that electricity is less expensive.

-If you operate a 2,500 watt electric heater for 8 hours a day, you’ll be looking at around 20kWh.
-In that time frame, the same heater would use.068 gallons of propane, which is the equal of 8530 BTUs per hour.
+If you operate a 2,500-watt electric heater for 8 hours a day, you’ll be looking at around 20kWh.
+In that time frame, the same heater would use.068 gallons of propane, which is equal to 8530 BTUs per hour.

-In the preceding case, a gas heater is 20% less expensive to operate.
+In the preceding case, a gas heater is 20% less expensive.

 Can a Patio Heater Be Converted to Natural Gas?